Delegated Information Provision: Application: Endogenous Privacy Constraints

-Now fix any MIC double censorship experiment $F$ with thresholds $s$ and $t$.
-Let $\xi$ be the binary random variable that reveals whether the state lies in the interval $[s, t]$, i.e. $\xi = \bm{1}_{[s, t]}$.
-Let $\mathcal{P}$ be the family of all Borel subsets of $[s, t]$.
-Conditional on $\xi = 0$---i.e. $\omega\notin [s, t]$---, the privacy constraint holds trivially, since the probability of the event $\lbrace \omega\in P\rbrace$ equals $0$ for all subsets $P$ of $[s, t]$, irrespective of any additional information.
-Conversely, if $\xi = 1$---i.e. $\omega\in [s, t]$---, the privacy constraint requires any signal to reveal no additional information.
-Therefore, the conditionally privacy-preserving signals are exactly those signals that are Blackwell-less informative than the signal that reveals $\omega$ whenever $\omega$ is outside $[s, t]$ and, otherwise, only reveals that $\omega$ is in $[s, t]$. \Cref{cor:double_censorship_implementation} implies that imposing this signal as a restriction (or, more precisely, its distribution of posterior means) yields the given MIC experiment $F$ as a best reply.
+Using \Cref{cor:double_censorship_implementation}, we can implement $F$ via differential privacy as follows: Choose $\delta(\omega, \omega^{\prime}) = 1$ if $\omega$ and $\omega^{\prime}$ are both in $[s, t]$, and otherwise put $\delta(\omega, \omega^{\prime}) = \infty$.
+The differential-privacy constraint reduces to requiring that the signal realization be constant in the payoff-relevant state $\omega$ whenever the state is in $[s, t]$.
+Thus, every differentially private signal induces an experiment (a distribution of posterior means for the state) that is a mean-preserving contraction of the experiment that reveals the state whenever the state is outside $[s, t]$, and otherwise only reveals that the state is in $[s, t]$. \Cref{cor:double_censorship_implementation} then implies that imposing this experiment as a restriction yields the given MIC experiment $F$ as a best reply.
+Hence, the chosen differential privacy constraint implements $F$.

-\paragraph{Welfare-optimal delegation.} While we took the extreme stance that designer's preferences are strictly convex, our key insights extend to a designer who maximizes a weighted sum of the DM's and the experimenter's utility (which may lead to non-convex posterior-mean payoffs for the designer).
+Next, we describe how to implement $F$ via privacy sets and conditionally privacy-preserving signals.
+First, we choose as conditioning event $P_0$ the event that the payoff-relevant state $\omega$ falls into the interval $[s,t]$ and let $\mathcal{P}$ be the family of all Borel subsets of $[s, t]$.
+Conditional on $\omega\notin [s, t]$, the privacy constraint holds trivially, since for all subsets $P$ of $[s, t]$ the probability of the event $\omega \in P$ equals $0$.
+Conversely, conditional on $\omega\in [s, t]$, the privacy constraint requires any signal to reveal no additional information beyond the state's falling into $[s,t]$.
+Therefore, every conditionally privacy-preserving signal induces an experiment that is a mean-preserving contraction of the experiment that reveals the state whenever the state is outside $[s, t]$, and otherwise only reveals that the state is in $[s, t]$.
+As before, it follows that the experimenter chooses the desired MIC experiment $F$ when constrained to use signals that are conditionally privacy-preserving for $\mathcal{P}$.